 A mini-facelift is a short-incision type facelift (“S-lift“), and is a surgical procedure designed to release and reposition the soft tissues of the face and neck.
 This type of limited facelift is appropriate for early aging changes and has a faster recovery than a more complete or full facelift.
 It can be paired easily with liposuction of the neck and under-chin areas as needed.
 The combined effect of this procedure is a natural-appearing rejuvenation – restoring the patient’s face to a more youthful state.
-This procedure can be performed under local anesthesia with a mild sedative, or using conscious sedation techniques, depending on patient preference.
 Dr. Ransom tailors his facelift approach to the specific anatomy of each patient, and works closely with each individual to satisfy specific goals – all the while making sure that, in the end, “you still look like you” …just a younger, more vibrant “you”!

 Candidates for a mini-facelift include all patients with early signs of facial aging, including loose skin in the lower face and jawline region and early jowls.
 The term facelift (or face-lift) can be used by doctors and in the media to imply a wide variety of procedures and approaches.
 Dr. Ransom tailors his surgical approach to each specific patient, working to achieve the desired goal and avoiding an “operated” look.

 Dr. Ransom see patients from all over Bay Area, including Mill Valley/Marin County, Napa/Sonoma, San Rafael/Petaluma, Hillsborough, San Mateo, Menlo Park, Orinda, Palo Alto, Piedmont, Walnut Creek, and the world.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.